dabercro/CrombieTools/docs/MAKETREE.md

 Branches can also be set by other functions, by using a `->` operator.
 That will be covered in detail in (@ref setdef).

+I would like to make One final about the branches.
+No matter what order the branches are declared or what [prefixes](@ref prefixdef) are defined, the branches are all booked in alphabetical order.
+This may be slightly jarring if you are expecting `run_number` at the top of your TTree when opening your `.root` file.
+However, this is typically much better than leaving ordering to the frantic analyzer.

 ## Setting Default Values